astronomaestro/ASIIP/README.md

     -ObsTime: The integration time used in the analysis
     -MeanDiamFit: The mean analytical fit of the empirical models
     -PerDiamErr: the percentage error of the mean diameter fit to the true value
-    -PerErrDiamFitErr: The percentage deviation of the fit from trial to trial.
-If this is higher then .2 then caution should be taken when fitting this data as the fit may simply be converging to a value close to the guess value
+    -PerFitErr: The percentage deviation of the fit from trial to trial.
+If this is higher then 20 then caution should be taken when fitting this data as the fit may simply be converging to a value close to the guess value
     -PerFailFit: The percentage of how many analytical fits failed.
 If this is high, then it's very likely a poor target to observe